leftlogic/ffconf/src/details/index.md

 The conference is being held at the Duke of York's Picturehouse in Brighton, less than 15 minutes walk from Brighton train station.
 We recommend using [traintimes.org.uk](https://traintimes.org.uk) for up to date train timetables.

-We are keeping a close eye if any planned engineering works are announced and will update this page.
+At the moment there are no planned engineering works, but you can check [up to date changes here](https://www.nationalrail.co.uk/status-and-disruptions/).

 [Hotel recommendations](https://2023.ffconf.org/#locations) can also be found on our website.